-Plywood pallets don’t work well for long-term storage.
+Plywood pallets don’t work well for long-term storage, unlike other types of pallets.
 They are hard to store in racking and can suffer water damage if left outside.
 Despite these shortcomings, plywood pallets are a good choice for products that require sturdy packaging, such as electronics, medical, and computer products.

 Presswood pallets use intense heat and pressure to mold dried wood fibers into one solid piece.
 This creates a strong, lightweight wood pallet that offers a lower-cost alternative to plastic and metal pallets.
 Presswood pallets can be stacked on top of each other, and are easy to handle.
 They resist insect infestation, can be used many times, and are 100% recyclable.

-Like other wood pallets, presswoods can suffer water damage if left outside.
+Like other wood pallets, presswood pallets can suffer water damage if left outside.
 They can be hard to store in racking.
 And their use can be limited, as many warehouses are not set up for this type of pallet.

 Made with steel and aluminum, metal pallets are stronger than wood and plastic pallets and are very durable.
 This makes them ideal for transporting heavy goods, as well as air-freight, at-sea and long-term outdoor storage.
 Aluminum pallets are a favorite of large industrial companies due to their strength.
 Restaurants and catering firms like them because they are easy to clean.